What is the current status of this program?

 What does this funding get me?

-The $75 million in funds, allocated to the Department of Energy (DOE), can support a broad range of projects and activities for the development of energy resources, products, and services that utilize commercial technology.
+The $75 million in funds, allocated to the Department of Energy (DOE), aimed to support a broad range of projects and activities for the development of energy resources, products, and services that utilize commercial technology.
 The Inflation Reduction Act increased the total loan authority from $2 billion to $20 billion and provided $75 million to carry out the program.

-Eligible projects include but are not limited to: electricity generation, transmission, and/or distribution facilities, utilizing renewable or conventional energy sources; energy storage facilities, whether or not integrated with any of the above; energy resource extraction, refining or processing facilities; energy transportation facilities, including pipelines; district heating and cooling facilities; cogeneration facilities; and distributed energy project portfolios, including portfolios of smaller distributed generation and storage facilities employed according to a unified business plan.
+Eligible projects included but were not limited to: electricity generation, transmission, and/or distribution facilities, utilizing renewable or conventional energy sources; energy storage facilities, whether or not integrated with any of the above; energy resource extraction, refining or processing facilities; energy transportation facilities, including pipelines; district heating and cooling facilities; cogeneration facilities; and distributed energy project portfolios, including portfolios of smaller distributed generation and storage facilities employed according to a unified business plan.

 Am I eligible?